-I have been asked numerous times, “can you jump a car in the rain?”
+I have been asked numerous times, “Can you jump-start a car in the rain?”

 People asking this question are worried about safety – rightfully so.

-The answer is yes, you can jump a car in the rain.
+The answer is yes, you can jump-start a car in the rain.

 Hang on, I’ll explain.